Get a free, no obligation personal loan quote with rates as low as 9.90%

 If this strategy doesn’t work, you can also complain to your provincial or territorial Consumer Affairs Office, where you can at least get some advice on how best to proceed.
 Once again, it can take time for any documents to be processed and results to be seen, so make sure to file your complaint sooner rather than later.

-Errors and incorrect information can seriously impact the health of your credit, that’s why you should regularly monitor your credit report and score.
-Thankfully, there are many ways you can check your credit in Canada, which makes keeping up with your financial health easy and more often than not, free.
+Errors and incorrect information can impact the health of your credit, which is why you should regularly monitor your credit report and score.
+Thankfully, there are many ways you can check your credit in Canada.
+If you do notice mistakes on your credit report that are pulling your credit score down, have them investigated and fixed immediately.

 Removing An Error On Your Credit Report FAQs